Shop by RoomBedroomBed Frames

 Squeaking is caused by friction, or two parts of your frame rubbing together incorrectly.
 This is often because of screws that have become loosened over time, because the lubrication between parts has worn away, or because your floor is uneven, causing more pressure on certain parts of the bed to rub against each other and squeak, and less pressure on others.

-How to make metal bed frame stop squeaking?
+How can I make my metal bed frame stop squeaking?

-I am far more concerned about exposure to the known carcinogen formaldehyde used in beds made with high-VOC glues and engineered wood, and even more concerned about people worrying about something they don't need to.
+Exposure to the known carcinogen formaldehyde used in beds made with high-VOC glues and engineered wood is a much higher concern.

 The purpose of this video is to show you your relative risk, not to stir up debate about whether all EMFs are safe or all EMFs are dangerous.
 This a big conversation with a lot of nuance!